RDF-Molecules/FuhSen-reactive/README.md

 ### Run
-Fuhsen can be started using Sbt or the Typesafe activator.
+MINTE can be started using Sbt or the Typesafe activator.

 #### Run with Sbt
 From the project root folder run the command